linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/04 Macroeconomic Policy Open Economy.md

 some key issues in the realm of open-economy macroeconomic policy.

-4.9 INTERNAL AND EXTERNAL BALANCE
+## 4.9 Internal and External Balance

 Te Swan diagram shows that authorities generally need as many instruments as they have targets and reveals